kuuote/lspoints/README.md

 > [!WARNING]
 >
-> As it is made for study, it may move strangely or break suddenly.
+> As it is made for study, it may behave weird or break suddenly.
 >

 ## Installation